vdeltat/FastRobots2025/_projects/Lab1b.md

 <p style="text-align:center;"><img src="..\assets\images\1b\1b_7.png" width="700"/></p>

 ## Task 8
-Discuss the differences between these two methods, the advantages and disadvantages of both and the potential scenarios that you might choose one method over the other.
-How “quickly” can the second method record data?
-The Artemis board has 384 kB of RAM.
-Approximately how much data can you store to send without running out of memory?

 Task 5's method allows you to access the data faster in real-time than task 6's method, but it slows the data collection frequency because it is limited by the speed it can send the data over bluetooth.
 Task 6's method can collect the data faster or at a higher frequency, but has a limited amount of data that can be stored at a time.
 However this can be mitigated by collecting and sending batches of data every so often.